-- 56. The Electoral Officer shall be appointed by a Band Council Resolution not less than 100 days before an Election. - 57.
-The Band Council Resolution for the appointment of the Electoral Officer shall contain his or her full name and address, the date of the Election, the type of Election which is to be conducted (general Election or By-election), as well as any special instructions. - 58.
-If an Electoral Officer has not been appointed within the time set out in section 56, the Electoral Officer shall be appointed by the Band Manager as soon as possible. - 59.
-The Electoral Officer must be a person who:
+- 73. The electoral officer shall be appointed by a band council resolution not less than 100 days before the expiration of the council's term of office. - 74.
+The band council resolution for the appointment of the electoral officer shall contain his or her full name and address, the date of the election, the type of election which is to be conducted (general election or by-election), as well as any special instructions.

-- a. is not a member of the Band; - b. has no vested interest in the outcome of the Election; - c. is at least 21 years of age; and - d. has experience in the conduct of Elections or has received appropriate training. - 60.
-In the event that the Electoral Officer cannot fulfill his or her duties, an existing Deputy Electoral Officer shall be appointed by a Band Council Resolution, to undertake the duties of the Electoral Officer.
-In the absence of a qualified Deputy Electoral Officer, the Council shall appoint a new Electoral Officer.
+- 75. If an electoral officer has not been appointed within the time set out in section 73, the electoral officer shall be appointed by the band manager as soon as possible. - 76.
+The electoral officer must be a person who: - a. is not a member of the band; - b. has no vested interest in the outcome of the election; - c. is at least 21 years of age; and - d. has experience in the conduct of elections or has received appropriate training. - 77.
+In the event that the electoral officer cannot fulfill his or her duties, an existing deputy electoral officer shall be appointed by a band council resolution, to undertake the duties of the electoral officer.
+In the absence of an existing deputy electoral officer, the council shall appoint a new electoral officer.